A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 2. "Set status as Resolved."

-A better way to send reminders: Using AI
+A complementary way to send reminders: Using AI

-This is where a tool like eesel AI really makes a difference.
-It connects to your existing tools and manages workflows with a flexibility that native rule-builders just can't offer.
+This is where a tool like eesel AI can add value.
+It connects to your existing tools and provides a different way to manage workflows, offering additional flexibility for your support team.

 "If a ticket is pending for 3 days, send a friendly follow-up.
 If there's still no reply after 7 days, send a final notification and resolve the ticket."

-A screenshot showing the eesel AI interface where users can define automation workflows with flexible, plain-English instructions, illustrating a simpler alternative to Freshdesk's rigid rules.
+A screenshot showing the eesel AI interface where users can define automation workflows with flexible, plain-English instructions, illustrating a simpler alternative to Freshdesk

-A screenshot showing the eesel AI interface where users can define automation workflows with flexible, plain-English instructions, illustrating a simpler alternative to Freshdesk's rigid rules.
+A screenshot showing the eesel AI interface where users can define automation workflows with flexible, plain-English instructions, illustrating a simpler alternative to Freshdesk

 A screenshot of the eesel AI simulation mode, which tests the AI agent on past tickets to forecast performance before activation.